pagkly/Zed/Investopedia3/The Ins and Outs of Financial Instruments.md

 Short-term debt-based financial instruments last for one year or less.
 Securities of this kind come in the form of T-bills and commercial paper.
 Cash of this kind can be deposits and certificates of deposit (CDs).

-[Exchange-traded derivatives](https://www.investopedia.com/terms/e/exchange-traded-derivative.asp) under short-term, debt-based financial instruments can be short-term interest rate futures.
-[OTC derivatives](https://www.investopedia.com/ask/answers/052815/what-overthecounter-derivative.asp) are forward rate agreements.
+[Exchange-traded derivatives](https://www.investopedia.com/terms/e/exchange-traded-derivative.asp) under short-term, debt-based financial instruments can be short-term interest rate futures. [[OTC derivatives]](https://www.investopedia.com/ask/answers/052815/what-overthecounter-derivative.asp) are forward rate agreements.

 Long-term debt-based financial instruments last for more than a year.
 Under securities, these are bonds.
 Cash equivalents are loans.
 Exchange-traded derivatives are bond futures and options on bond futures.
 OTC derivatives are interest rate swaps, interest rate caps and floors, interest rate options, and exotic derivatives.

 ### Equity-Based Financial Instruments

 Securities under equity-based financial instruments are stocks.
-Exchange-traded derivatives in this category include [stock options](https://www.investopedia.com/terms/s/stockoption.asp) and equity futures.
+Exchange-traded derivatives in this category include [[stock options]](https://www.investopedia.com/terms/s/stockoption.asp) and equity futures.
 The OTC derivatives are stock options and exotic derivatives.

 ## Special Considerations

 There are no securities under foreign exchange.
-Cash equivalents come in [spot foreign exchange](https://www.investopedia.com/terms/forex/f/forex-spot-rate.asp), which is the current prevailing rate.
+Cash equivalents come in [[spot foreign exchange]](https://www.investopedia.com/terms/forex/f/forex-spot-rate.asp), which is the current prevailing rate.
 Exchange-traded derivatives under foreign exchange are currency futures.
 OTC derivatives come in foreign exchange options, outright forwards, and foreign exchange swaps.